arm/tosa-for-spirv-codegen/README.md

 ## How to get started

+By default tosa2spirv will build for the native platform.
+It also supports building with the Android NDK.
+It assumes that GNU cmake with a minimum version of 3.17.2 is available in the path.

 In order to build the tosa2spirv project a number of dependencies are required, as listed below in the [dependencies](#dependencies) section.